NonerKao/PMU_enhancement_proposal/proposal.md

 ### Problems and Solutions

 #### Counter-triggered interrupt
-Such interrupts need to be a local one so PLIC is not the way to go.
+Such an interrupt need to be a local one so PLIC is not the way to go.
 We suggest using [CLIC (Core-Local Interrupt Controller)](https://github.com/riscv/riscv-fast-interrupt) after it is ratified.
-The foundation should also consider if this feature worth a reserved interrupt number to be shown in `xcause` registers.
+The foundation should also consider if this feature is worth a reserved interrupt number to be shown in `xcause` registers.

 Besides the interrupt mechanism itself, we propose a set of CSRs to help process a counter-overflow interrupt,
 + **`mcounterinen` (Machine Counter Interrupt Enable)**: The steps 1.4 and 3.5 require this feature.